LineageOS/lineage_wiki/pages/emulator.md

 * `x86` (32-bit x86)
 * `x86_64` (64-bit x86)

-Notably, as of LineageOS 18.1 one can also build Android TV format verions of each arch above, the options for this are as follows:
+Notably, as of LineageOS 18.1 one can also build Android TV format versions of each arch above, the options for this are as follows:

 * `tv_arm` (32-bit ARM)
 * `tv_arm64` (64-bit ARM)